Gamtoos River: Course

 The Gamtoos river system is formed by the Groot, the Kouga and the Baviaanskloof rivers.
 The latter is a tributary of the Kouga.

-Although the rainfall in the catchment area is low, it supports a commercial irrigated agriculture in the lower catchment in which oranges, tobacco, citrus fruit and vegetables are grown.
-There is an estuary where the Gamtoos river enters the Indian Ocean.
-It is located between Jeffreys Bay and Port Elizabeth and the Gamtoos River Mouth Nature Reserve is in the area.
-The towns of Hankey, the oldest town situated in the Gamtoos river valley, and Patensie are situated in the lower catchment.
+Although the rainfall in the catchment area is low, it supports commercial irrigated agriculture in the lower catchment area, oranges, tobacco, citrus fruit and vegetables are grown.
+The estuary where the Gamtoos river enters the Indian Ocean is located between Jeffreys Bay and Port Elizabeth where the Gamtoos River Mouth Nature Reserve is located.
+The towns of Hankey, the oldest town situated in the Gamtoos river valley, and Patensie are situated in the lower catchment area.
 Further inland are the towns of Steytlerville, Joubertina, Uniondale, Willowmore and Murraysburg.

-Tributaries include the Loerie River, Klein River, Hol River, besides the Groot and the Kouga that form the Gamtoos.
+Tributaries include the Loerie River, Klein River, the Hol River, besides the Groot and the Kouga that form the Gamtoos.

 History

 Saartjie Baartman - the "Hottentot Venus" - was born around 1789 in the vicinity of the Gamtoos river.

 In 1877 during a severe drought in the region, the Gamtoos River dried up completely.
 During the floods of October 1867, according to John Croumbie Brown, the level of water in some parts of the river rose by up to 70 ft.

 Two bridges cross the Gamtoos close to its mouth in the Kouga.
 The original 600 ft bridge on the R102 was opened in 1895 in order to replace the ferry that had been in use up to that time.
 A modern concrete bridge was built during the construction of the N2 in the early 1970s.